 Lilith would hold herself to what she promised.
 She would give her word occasionally, and she would make deals often.
 She always did it carefully.
-She knew exactly how she would handle this; she would give the princess precisely what she wanted.
-She had to wait, though, too soon, and the little shit might smell a trap.
+She knew exactly how she would handle this; she would give the Princess precisely what she wanted.
+She had to wait, though, too soon, and the little shit might smell the trap.
 Take too long, and knowing the little brat, she’d get bored and leave.
 Such is the attention span of youth.

 So she waited.
 Lilith counted down in her head from fifteen.
-She wanted to give the illusion that she was thinking of over.
+She wanted to give the illusion that she was thinking it over.
 “You have my word”, she finally said.
 Sophia took one of the stones from her bag and threw it at the mirror.

 Then the castle shook, then the ground and finally the world.

 Sophia dashed down the castle stairs once the shaking had stopped.
 She needed to see what had happened.
 She had to see what she had done.
 Horror filled her mind and body.
 It sucked her soul down into the lowest part of her belly and held it there.
 Massive tree branches had breached the castle walls and windows, impaling people upon them.
 They were hanging from the branches like Christmas decorations on a tree.
 Blood dripped along the branches and to the floor.
-The drips holding a brutal and painful fascination.
+The drips held a brutal and painful fascination.

 “Thank you, Sophia.
 You will never be bothered by anyone in the castle ever again, as I promised.
 Also, as agreed, this will be the last you shall see of me.